TheBacktester/strategy/index.md

-## Update of 03th Jul.
+## Update of 24th Jul.
 2022:
 Shortterm-Gains and Longterm-Gains crashed 3 times during the live run in 2022.
 I paused the strategies to rework the code.
-The strategies are live again the 05th of July.
+The strategies are live again the end of July.
-I did two updates to prevent the crashes from happening again:
+I did three updates to prevent the crashes from happening again:
 * If the volatility exceeds twice the value from the previous period, no trades will be opened
 * If a trendcomeback leads to a close of positions and then the trend continues, the close-level for new opened positions is calculated on the resuming trend-length.
 That leads to an earlier close.
+* Crashes happen, especially during intense political times, therefore I reworked the strategies so that crashes are part of the normal buisness and do not kill the whole strategy

-Both changes led to crashes earlier, but have not been used before, because they also led to high wins in the past.
+Both changes led to hitting stoploss earlier, but have not been used before, because they also led to high wins in the past.
 The monthly wins in the past are now reduced, but also the amount of crashes is reduced.
-For example Shortterm-Gains had 5 crashes during backtest and 3 during live run.
-The code update led to 2 crashes in backtest and no crashes in the "live" period.
-The monthly win for the whole period was reduced from 33% to 20%.

-## Update of 20th Nov.
-2021:
-I already started the strategy in March 2021, but paused in June 2021 to rework the strategy.
-The strategy was reworked and was continued the 29th Nov.
-2021
+Please be aware that hitting the stoploss will happen regularly.
+The strategy is not over optimized, so that I expect similar market results in the future.
+BUT the strategy is still base on a backtest and the future might look different.

 ## Overview:
 Hello Traders,